raman-chumber/chickencoop-wiki/Lab 7: Real Time Clock with Raspberry Pi.md

 ![Screenshot 2018-04-30 12.30.42.png](https://bitbucket.org/repo/BgdaKR7/images/2390713276-Screenshot%202018-04-30%2012.30.42.png)

-##Part3: Converting and reading the temperature
+##Part 4: Converting and reading the temperature
 The DS3231M has an operating temperature range of -45 C to 85 C. The RTC stores its temperature data in two registers.
 The upper 8 bits, representing an integer, are stored in two's complement form in register 11h.
 The lower 2 bits, representing the fractional portion, are in register 12h.

 The RTC automatically converts the temperature (updates the registers) every 64s.
 The maximum allowed by the chip is once every second.
 A convert may be forced by setting the CONV bit of the Control register (0Eh) to 1.
 Once the convert is completed, the CONV is set to 0 and the temperature may be read.